Aztec Club of 1847: Military society

-Club membership was dispersed during the years following the war; in 1852 a group of members met at the United States Military Academy, and on their behalf Fitz-John Porter wrote a letter proposing a new slate of officers, with Benjamin Huger as new Club president.
-In November 1852, Franklin Pierce was elected President of the United States, the first of two Aztec Club members to be elected to the office.
+Club membership was dispersed during the years following the war; in 1852, a group of members met at the United States Military Academy, and on their behalf Fitz-John Porter wrote a letter proposing a new slate of officers, with Benjamin Huger as new club president.
+In November 1852, Franklin Pierce was elected President of the United States, the first of two Aztec Club members (the other being Ulysses S. Grant) to be elected to the office.
 (Although some sources state that Zachary Taylor was a member of the Aztec Club, his name is not on the list of the club's 160 Original Members.
-This is because the Club's original members were officers serving in Mexico City, and Taylor served in northeastern Mexico.
-The Club did not expand its membership beyond the 160 Original Members until 1871, which was 21 years after Taylor's death.)
+This is because the club's original members were officers serving in Mexico City, and Taylor served in northeastern Mexico.
+The club did not expand beyond the 160 original members until 1871, 21 years after Taylor's death.)

-During the mid-1850s, reunions with fellow officers were held in various places, but due to members being widely dispersed in military service the Club did not meet as a whole.
+During the mid-1850s, reunions with fellow officers were held in various places, but due to members being widely dispersed in military service, the club did not meet as a whole.
 Members often led reunions of Mexican-American War veterans.
-John Quitman attended many such reunions, and hosted former comrades at his Monmouth plantation at Natchez, Mississippi.
-Since the Club's original constitution seemed inadequate to the needs of such an association, Quitman called a meeting at Delmonico's in New York City, New York, to be held on September 14, 1855, the eighth anniversary of the club's dedication, to form a new "Montezuma Society" designed for the purpose of "...renewing and cultivating those ties of fellowship and sympathy, which are naturally so prone to exist between men who have served together in War."
+John Quitman attended many such reunions and hosted former comrades at his Monmouth plantation at Natchez, Mississippi.
+Since the club's original constitution seemed inadequate to the needs of such an association, Quitman called a meeting at Delmonico's in New York City, New York, to be held on September 14, 1855, the eighth anniversary of the club's dedication, to form a new "Montezuma Society" designed for "...renewing and cultivating those ties of fellowship and sympathy, which are naturally so prone to exist between men who have served together in War."
 Matthew C. Perry, recently returned from his trip to Japan, was elected the president of the new society.
-By 1859, both Perry and Quitman had died, and with them the Montezuma Society.
+By 1859, both Perry and Quitman had died, and with them, the Montezuma Society.

 Hereditary society

 On September 14, 1867, a meeting of the Aztec Club was held at Astor House in New York City.
-Robert Patterson, original member and last president of the Montezuma Society was given the chair by motion, with Peter V. Hagner as treasurer and George Sykes to serve as acting secretary.
+Robert Patterson, original member and last president of the Montezuma Society, was given the chair by motion, with Peter V. Hagner as treasurer and George Sykes to serve as acting secretary.
 At this meeting, practices were established which would make the organization enduring.
-Officers were elected, an annual meeting was designated, a list of members printed, and commemorative insignia ordered designed and distributed to members and families of the 65 deceased club members as of the printing.
+Officers were elected, an annual meeting was designated, a list of members was printed, and commemorative insignia were ordered, designed, and distributed to members and families of the 65 deceased club members as of the printing.
 A practice was established that members would elect the club vice-president, elevated to office when the president died or retired.
-Patterson retained the presidency of the Club from 1867 to 1881.
+Patterson retained the presidency of the club from 1867 to 1881.